How to prepare for a flood

 Have an emergency plan

 Natural disasters can occur at any time.
-If your property is located in an area which is subject to flooding, it’s important to plan ahead to protect yourself, your family, livestock, pets and property from its effects.
+If your property is in an area which is subject to flooding, it’s important to plan to protect yourself, your family, livestock, pets and property from its effects.

 The Victorian State Emergency Service website offers information and resources to help you prepare for floods to help reduce the impact a flood could have on your home and family and help you recover faster.